 - Will I need a complex color scheme?

 - Do I need help with the script?
-(Does my script rely less of my specific knowledge of the subject and more on the visual effects animators can create?)
+(Does my script rely more on the visual effects animators can create?)

-- Will these be a need for voice-over that I cannot do by myself?
+- Will there be a need for a voice-over that I cannot do by myself?